Pilgrims and Strangers

-The first Stogumber Shattocks came over to America from England during the great migration of pilgrims to the Massachusetts Bay Colony between 1629 and 1640.
-This was part of the first great diaspora of Shattocks from their home villages in Somerset around the time of the formation of the English Colonies.
+The first Stogumber Shattocks came over to America from England during the second wave of the great migration of English migrants to the Massachusetts Bay Colony after 1630.
+There is no record of a Shattock among the very earliest pilgrims in November, 1620.
 There are descendants of two Shattocks from Stogumber who are found in the United States: those with the surnames Shattuck and its variation Shadduck, and those with the surname Parrish.
 Not all people with the Parrish surname in America are Shattocke descendants.
 The Parrish Shattocks (and the Byars branch) have a genetic marker that identifies them as descendants of the Shattocke common ancestor: A8033.
 I discuss their story on the Parrish page of this site.
 Descendants with the Shattuck and Shadduck surname are profiled on the William Shattuck the Progenitor page.
-Stogumber Shattocks page.

 It is likely the Shattocks who left Somerset for an uncertain future in the English colonies were motivated by religious, political and economic reasons.
+It is known that the village of Stogumber was visited by a Puritan preacher, Anthony Scope, in 1633, just a few years before the Shattocks show up in the Puritan New England colonies.
 On this page my primary focus is the religious motivations.
 On the Stogumber Shattocks page my focus is on the social, political and economic factors that contributed to the diaspora of Shattocks from Stogumber.

 An important book on English immigration to America, "Albion's Seed: Four British Folkways in America" by David Hackett Fischer (Oxford University Press, 1989), sets the stage (pp. 16-7).
 King Charles I tried "to rule England without the parliament and Archbishop William Laud purged the Anglican church of its Puritan members."
 It was a time of economic depression, epidemic disease, religious strife and constitutional crisis.
 It was estimated that 21,000 emigrants fled conditions at home for the Massachusetts Bay colony.
 As I point out on the Stogumber Shattocks page, the flight of Shattocks to the New England colony had a mix of reasons.
 On that page I emphasize the economic reasons.